Lean Bulk Guide: Build Muscle Without Getting Fat

 Lean bulking is the smarter alternative.
 By keeping your caloric surplus controlled, you can build muscle at nearly the same rate while gaining significantly less fat.
 The result?
 Less time dieting, a better physique year-round, and no demoralizing "fluffy" phase.

 This guide covers everything you need to execute a successful lean bulk: calories, macros, training, and knowing when to stop.
+Your starting point is finding your maintenance calories — a TDEE calculator gives you that baseline before you apply the surplus.

 Building muscle requires a caloric surplus - your body needs extra energy and nutrients to construct new tissue.
 But there's a limit to how much muscle you can build, and any excess calories beyond that get stored as fat.